hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 ## Message headers

 The trace information is passed in as an optional gRPC metadata header.
-Trace headers are filled in by the SDK and read by the chaincode execution framework.

 ## Changes to client SDKs